Mayfield Chestnut

 • Responsible Citizens

-Staff are trained to use the PACE approach supported by Thrive activities alongside a carefully tailored individual Education Provision Plan, we offer pastoral care to the children and their families.
+Staff are trained to use the PACE approach supported by therapeutic and sensory activities alongside a carefully tailored Individual access to learning Plan, we offer pastoral care to the student and their families.
+We are sharply focused on maximising children’s ability to read and love of reading.
+All children read and are read to every day with an aim of promoting reading for pleasure and to support their learning in all areas of the curriculum.
 We cover the requirements of the National Curriculum, providing a stimulating, broad, balanced and differentiated curriculum, which meets pupil’s individual needs.

 “Learning together to be the best that we can be.”